8ta4/blog/drafts/Seeking Superior Text-to-Speech API Alternatives to OpenAI.md

 1. Quality

    The most important aspect is how natural the generated speech sounds.
-For pronunciation practice, the naturalness of the speech are paramount.
+For pronunciation practice, the naturalness of the speech is paramount.

    OpenAI's TTS has been excellent in this regard, providing clear and consistent word articulation.